Jean de Florette: Development

 While the film is adapted from a novel by Marcel Pagnol, the novel was itself adapted from a film directed in 1952 by Pagnol, Manon des Sources.
 That two-part film told the story of Jean's daughter Manon while Jean, already dead, only appeared in brief flashbacks.
 The complete film was four hours long, and subsequently cut by its distributor.
 Pagnol was dissatisfied with the cuts and also felt the need to expand the story.
 He then decided to retell it as a novel, which was eventually published in 1962.
 Pagnol's book was also in two volumes, though its story was structured differently.
 The first part of the novel, titled Jean de Florette, was an exploration of the background for the original 1952 film, a prequel of sorts, which told the story of Jean.
-Together the two volumes made up the work Pagnol called L'Eau des collines (The Water of the Hills).
-In the 1970s, Berri came across Pagnol's book by chance while he was in Marrakech to work on a script, and was captivated by it.
+Together the two volumes made up the work Pagnol called The Water of the Hills (L'Eau des collines).
+In the 1970s, Berri came across Pagnol's book by chance while he was in Marrakesh to work on a script, and was captivated by it.
 He decided that in order to do the story justice it had to be made in two parts.

 Berri contacted Jacqueline Pagnol, Marcel Pagnol's widow, who managed her husband's legacy and had also starred as Manon in the 1952 film.
 She proved reluctant to sell the adaptation rights and asked Berri to first present her with a viable project.
 It took Berri several years to secure her approval; in 1983, after completing his film So Long, Stooge, he contacted Pagnol again and managed to convince her.